Garinmckayl/thisvsthat/programming-languages.md

 ## Python vs Java

 Python is an interpreted, high-level and general-purpose programming language.

-C++ is a high-level programming language, C++ adds object-oriented features to its predecessor, C.
+Java is a class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.

-### Code Comparsion Python vs Java
+### Code Comparison Python vs Java

 #### **Print Hello World**